arcticvalence/Practicum1/README.md

 To individuals who help answer questions on forums and post how they have gotten around problems

-To T & N for taking chances on me and believing in me even when I did not

 To you for reading this

 To myself, for making it this far, even if it could be better